w0rm/elm-pool/README.md

   1. Click and drag anywhere to rotate the camera around the focal point ✅
   2. Zoom into the focal point with the mousewheel ✅

-- Placing the cue ball behind the head string
+- Placing the cue ball in hand

   1. The focal point is at the center of the table ✅
-  2. Hover over the table to choose where to place the cue ball
+  2. Hover over the table to choose where to place the cue ball ✅
-  3. The cue ball is rendered in red when it overlaps with other objects
+  3. The cue ball is rendered in red when it overlaps with other objects ✅
   4. Click to place the cue ball if it is not overlapping with other objects ✅

 - Aiming and shooting